mouradden/alx-pre_course/0x01-git/README.md

-this is readme of 0x01-git
+this is readme updated of 0x01-git version 2